Global well-posedness for the three dimensional Muskat problem in the critical Sobolev space: Estimates of the less singular term:

-This ends the estimates of the less singular term.
 In the next section, we shall estimate the more singular term.
 The analysis of the singular term requires much more effort, the first part consist in symmetrizing in a tricky way.